lnishan/awesome-competitive-programming/README.md

 This book revolves around techniques for designing algorithms.
 It's well-organized and written in a clear, understandable language.
 Each chapter is backed with practical examples and helpful exercises.
 The chapter on network flow is highly praised by lots.
 The lecture slides that accompany the textbook are available on its [official website](http://www.cs.princeton.edu/~wayne/kleinberg-tardos/).
 - [The Algorithm Design Manual](http://www.amazon.com/Algorithm-Design-Manual-Steven-Skiena/dp/1848000693), by Steven S. Skiena
 The book is written in more readable text.
 Some find it comprehensive than other books.
-You can also find some good resources (including author's own video lectures) on its [official website](http://www.algorist.com).
+You can also find some good resources (including the author's own video lectures) on its [official website](http://www.algorist.com).
 - [Algorithms](http://www.amazon.com/Algorithms-4th-Robert-Sedgewick/dp/032157351X), by Robert Sedgewick and Kevin Wayne
 This book is neatly categorized, coupled with elaborate explanations and fantastic illustrations.